 - Person receiving the complaint will immediately dispatch a Public Safety officer to the location of the complaint.
-In addition, make appropriate notification to the VP and Dean of Students (or their designee).
+In addition, make appropriate notification to the Vice President for Student Affairs (or their designee).

 - The responding officer will gather all essential information about the person (description, clothes last worn, where subject might be, with whom they might be, vehicle description, etc.) And every effort will be made to make contact directly with the student or their designated confidential contact(s).

 - An up to date photograph may also be obtained to aid in the search.

 - The responding officer will also gather information about the physical and mental wellbeing of the individual.

 - Appropriate campus staff will be notified to aid in the search for the individual.
 A quick but thorough search will be conducted in all campus buildings, grounds, and parking lots.

 - Class schedules will be obtained and a search of appropriate classrooms will be conducted.

 - The Vice President for Student Affairs (or designee) will be promptly notified and is responsible for communicating with the family or relatives of the missing person.